researchly/researchly-blog/_posts/2020-05-19-Analyzing-N26s-Great-Britain-exit-using-text-mining.md

 # N26 did not receive significant news coverage because their product offering was sparse compared to competitors like Revolut

-The graph shows products extracted from N26’s and Revolut’s websites. *Time periods: Revolut: 08.06.2020, N26: shortly before left Great Britain*
+The graph shows products extracted from N26’s and Revolut’s websites. *Periods: Revolut: 08.06.2020, N26: shortly before left Great Britain*

 | ![The pink icons are topics and the green icons are news articles]({{ "/assets/img/posts/n26_revolut_products_zoomed_notes.png" | relative_url }}) |
 |:--:|